-The Code of Support Foundation is governed by a Board of Trustees who provide ongoing oversight over the foundation and its activities, as well as its financial operation.
-At the present time, an initial board is in place consisting of three members, and is expected to grow to a five member board.
+Code of Support Foundation Board is governed by a Board of Trustees who oversee the foundation and its activities, as well as its financial operation.
+Board members are charged with advising, governing, guiding, and promoting the organization in order to support its mission and needs.

 MG, USA (Ret) Alan B. Salisbury, Founder & Chairman